 So as you follow Jesus’ example, remember to make your relationship with God your number one priority and do what He puts in your heart to do.

 Get the Right Mindset

 The world is full of lonely, hurting people who are hungry for the love of God and the hope that is only found in Jesus.
-I want to encourage you to get rid of a “What about me?” mindset and instead pray, “God, show me someone who needs a blessing.
-Show me someone I can help.”
+I want to encourage you to get rid of a “What about me?” mindset and instead pray, “God, show me someone I can help.”

 We all have room to grow in our relationship with God, and learning how to reach out to others is a big part of that process.
-Selfishness and always trying to meet your own needs puts you in a position of weakness.
+Being selfish and always trying to meet your own needs only leads to misery.
 But the more you trust God to meet your needs, the more you’ll be free to help others…and the happier you’ll be.